mthomas100/Event-App/README.md

 - Persistence of redux store from previous sessions through usage of the [redux-persist](https://github.com/mthomas100/Event-App/blob/master/hooks/useSeatGeekQuery.tsx) library.
 Implementation can be seen in [redux/index.ts](https://github.com/mthomas100/Event-App/blob/master/redux/index.ts) and [App.tsx](https://github.com/mthomas100/Event-App/blob/master/App.tsx)

 - Data request via [useSeatGeekQuery](https://github.com/mthomas100/Event-App/blob/master/hooks/useSeatGeekQuery.tsx) will first check to see if data has been fetched previously (aka: is found in the redux store).
-If is in the redux store already, the data will wastefully fetched again.
+If is in the redux store already, the data will not be wastefully fetched again.

 ### Future Features